- Learn the Market

-Undertake the Necessary RepairsAfter the acquisition, the next step is to go about repairing and renovating the property.
+Once you've bought a property you intend to flip, it's time to fix it up and prepare it for the sale.
+Fixing and flipping is a great strategy so you will need to go about repairing and renovating the property.
 Also, you have to take care of other expenses such as insurance and additional fees.

-Start Looking to SellImmediately you acquire the property, you should start looking for ways to get it sold.
+The final step to flip a house is to sell it.
+After you acquire the property and renovate it, you should start looking for ways to get it sold.
 You can undertake online and offline marketing, work with real estate agents, amongst other sale channels.

 While you can sell houses at a healthy profit, the art of flipping houses does not necessarily lead to extraordinary wealth, at least not in a short period.
 You must be ready to exercise a lot of patience and see the process through.
 For instance, most of the houses you acquire might not get sold immediately.
 You must be ready to "sit" on them till you find a buyer.
 This is because the real estate industry goes "cold" from time to time.